 Walking just 30 minutes a day for five days a week can yield good benefits.
 If you run, try to find a grassy surface or synthetic track to minimize the stress on your joints.

-Sit or lie on your back while sticking your feet straight out.
+You need to do this move regularly to see the benefits.
+But the great news is that this is one of the exercises for varicose veins that require no equipment.
+To start your leg lifts, sit or lie on your back while sticking your feet straight out.
 Lift one leg at a time up, holding it in the air.
 Slowly lower it down and repeat with the other leg.

 Bicycling or Bicycle Legs

-Stand with your legs apart.
+Working your leg muscles sends more blood to your heart.
+That makes your heart work harder, so it’s ready to do the important job of circulating blood through your body.
+To get into proper lunge position, stand with your legs apart.
 Step forward slowly, bending your knee and making sure to keep your knee directly above your ankle.
 Hold it, then slowly straighten your leg and step back to your original position.
 Repeat with the other leg.
 While standing with your legs straight, rise up on your tiptoes and then lower back down.
 Repeat.

 Rocking Your Feet

+Like calf raises (see below), rocking your feet can strengthen leg muscles that are important for your circulation.
+Then, as a bonus, it can also help you improve your balance!
+Ready to give it a try?
 While you’re sitting or standing, rock your feet back and forth from heel to toe.
 This can be done at any time and is also helpful if health conditions prevent you from trying other forms of exercise.

 Other Vein Health Exercises to Consider